 - 2005 - Cinelabs Xilinx single chip AVG replacement by Omar Vega (Pic1, Pic2)

-- Sold at Arcadeshop $35 Description, Special note: Site claims Space Duel not support and not tested in Black Widow, Gravitar, Quantum.
+- Used to be sold at Arcadeshop $35 Description, Special note: Site claimed Space Duel not supported and not tested in Black Widow, Gravitar, Quantum.
 Site claims tested and working in Major Havoc and Star Wars.

 - I have tested one of these in my Space Duel and found no issues.